Tenancies that cannot be assured

 Accommodation for homelessness applicants

 When a local authority carries out its homelessness functions, it can secure a tenancy for a homeless applicant with a private landlord.
-Accommodation used as interim or temporary accommodation is not usually assured.[14]
+Accommodation is not assured when it is:[15]

-Accommodation secured by the local authority can become assured where 12 months have passed since the:[15]
+This accommodation secured by the local authority can become assured or assured shorthold where 12 months have passed since the:[16]

 local authority made its decision on the homelessness application